 He kicked the landing gear again.
 Truth was, he just wasn’t interested in the ornithopter.
-After seeing the wonders of the universe – after doing backflips with a soldier named O’Ryan and seeing sea bream sizzling at the Tannhauser Gate – an anomylous aircraft with shitty mileage just didn’t seem to matter much.
-He sipped his coffee and tried to marshall his enthusiasm.
+After seeing the wonders of the universe – after seeing sea bream sizzling at the Tannhauser Gate – an anomalous aircraft with shitty mileage just didn’t seem to matter much.
+He sipped his coffee and tried to marshal his enthusiasm.

 “Ok, well I guess it’s not a bomb.
 That’s something, right?
 I mean, it doesn’t feel threatening.”

 “I was hoping for something more scientific,” Donna said.

 Nalda, beautiful Nalda, who had been standing as still and silent as only Nalda could, suddenly spoke up: “It is ein artificial intelligence.
 It is here vith a varning.”

 That made things easier.
 Fanaka always found it easier to be enthusiastic about something if Nalda was interested.
 “There you are, Donna!
 You were asking the wrong person.
 What sort of AI is it, Liebchen?”

 Nalda stepped forward and placed her hands on the copper-plated surface of the machine.
 “It says, ‘Greetings, fleshlings!
 Vir sind electromechanical beings.”

 “What language are you translating into?”
 Donna sniffed.
 Fanaka decided that he didn’t like her much at all.

 “Ach, do be quiet, being.
 They sagt: ‘In 1870, a group of Americans tried to reach the Moon in a shell fired from ein enormous canon.
 Unfortunately, their fleshy meat-bodies were crushed by der forces involved.
 Der capsule vent into Lunar orbit for decades until its onboard Babbage engine developed sentience und activated der… vat?”